 Transaction Error Detection

-gateway provider’s best interest to create a smooth and easy process for a customer and business to complete a transaction.
+For a payment gateway to be successful, the goal is to create payment methods without any errors.
+It is in a payment gateway provider’s best interest to create a smooth and easy process for a customer and business to complete a transaction.
 When a customer purchases a product or service online, the payment gateway provider sends the order information to the credit card/merchant processor.
 This is when errors can be caught in advance.
 The testing environment should help in identifying any errors prior to going live, but some of the most common errors at the point of transaction include:

-- Incorrect credentials in the payment gateway setup.
+Incorrect credentials in the payment gateway setup.
 This requires the business to work with their payment gateway provider to ensure all errors are resolved.

-- Processor decline, where the customer’s bank has declined the purchase.
+Processor decline, where the customer’s bank has declined the purchase.
 This is usually when the incorrect credit card number or expiration date are entered, the credit card has expired or it has insufficient funds.

-- The customer inputs the credit card data after the time to purchase the product has expired.
+The customer inputs the credit card data after the time to purchase the product has expired.

 When payment gateways detect these errors at the point of transaction, they can immediately re-request information from the credit card user to continue with the transaction.
 This helps to ensure all purchases are successful so both the business and customer are satisfied